top of page

 ● The castle is free to visit and dog-friendly if your pup is on a lead.

 ● The bridge and moat entry are particularly photogenic: Great for drone or GoPro shots.
-The massive twin-towered gatehouse and well-preserved curtain walls create an epic silhouette, too, especially under moody skies or at golden hour. ● Explore the full grounds: Don’t just stop at the gatehouse—the outer ward, ditch, and moat make for a full circuit walk with countryside views.
+The massive twin-towered gatehouse and well-preserved curtain walls create an epic silhouette, too, especially under moody skies or at golden hour. ● Explore the full grounds: Don’t just stop at the gatehouse!
+The outer ward, ditch, and moat make for a full circuit walk with countryside views.

 Places to Visit Nearby